 It’s generally assumed that paint correction is simply a visual enhancement, like breast augmentation for example.
 But, that’s not quite accurate.
 When your paint’s protective layer (also called the clear coat) is damaged, eventually dirt and debris will penetrate the surface.
 This leads to paint chipping, sun damage, and premature fading.

-To keep paint looking clean, fresh, and shiny, many car owners visit detailing or auto body repair facilities to have them complete paint correction – or attempt it on their own.
+To keep the paint looking clean, fresh, and shiny, many car owners visit detailing or auto body repair facilities to have them complete paint correction – or attempt it on their own.
 Paint correction essentially fills in the gaps, then applies a protective layer (like a ceramic coating or paint sealant for example), that helps to reduce the potential of this occurring again.

 4. What’s the Process for Completing DIY Paint Correction?